7 Festivals on the Golden Triangle Tour!

 The festival part of this event takes place in the Kailash Temple 12 km away from Agra.
 However, the fair part takes over the entire city and the township.

-An ethnic fair resonating to the ethos of culture…hmm… isn’t it a jackpot?
+An ethnic fair resonating with the ethos of culture…hmm… isn’t it a jackpot?

 The Enthralling International Kite Festival, Jaipur

-Like colorful gemstones on Kundan Meena Jewelry, the clear blue skies of Jaipur are too bejeweled every January to celebrate the International Kite Festival.
+Like colourful gemstones on Kundan Meena Jewelry, the clear blue skies of Jaipur are too bejewelled every January to celebrate the International Kite Festival, one of the most vibrant Golden Triangle Tour festivals.

 Besides being an enthralling escapade, the Kite Festival is also the perfect place to bond regardless of age, gender, and nationality.